Ricardo-Manzanares/PCF-Azure-Maps/README.md

 ### DataSet

 - `dataSetPoints`: Array of records that contain the data to display on the map.
 Requires a configured view of an entity.
-By default, this PCF is configured for the standard 'Field Service' entity called functional locations.
+By default, this PCF is configured for the standard 'Field Service' entity called functional locations (msdyn_functionallocation).
 - `modeLoad`: Must be set to `DataSet`.
 Only this mode allows filter display.

 ### Lookup